informatics-isi-edu/atlas-d2k-www/_posts/rebuildingakidney/2024-04-18-rbk-pub-freedman.md

 ---
-title: "New publication from Beno Freedman's lab"
+title: "New Insights into Polycystic Kidney Disease from Freedman's Lab"
 layout: post
 tag: rbk
 ---